 Tailings Certificate Training

 New industry standards of care and regulatory requirements for tailings facilities drive the need for an increase in the number of, and training available for, engineers and scientists to meet the requirements of improved safe design, construction operation, and closure of tailings facilities.
 To meet this growing need, three major universities in the US have combined forces to form the Tailings Center.
 These universities are the Colorado School of Mines (Mines), Colorado State University (CSU), and the University of Arizona (Arizona).
-The Tailings Center is launching its 2021 training program in March.

 Our Vision is to be the world leader in: